 Instead, use your anchor text naturally, such as with a phrase like, “you can learn more about link building here,” or even simpler with “according to SEO.co…”

-It’s a bad idea to use the same tactics over and over again.
-If you do, you’ll see diminishing returns, and your reputation might start taking hits.
-The best way to keep your SaaS reputation intact and improve growth at the same time is to diversify your strategy in three key ways:
+The best link building strategy to keep your SaaS reputation intact and improve growth at the same time is to diversify your link building process in three key ways:

 Now that you know all the ingredients that make up a strong SaaS offsite SEO campaign, let’s take a look at the steps you’ll need to take to go from 0 to 60.